stevemussmann/GTseqTools/README.md

 - pandas

 ## Installation
 One option for installation is the setup of a conda environment.
-This can be accomplished by first installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+This can be accomplished by first installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html), and might be the easiest option if you do not have admin privileges on your computer.
 Once conda is setup, configure it so that the base environment does not automatically load on startup.
 ```
 conda config --set auto_activate_base false
 ```

 Next, create a conda environment in which this program can be run.
 Use the following command, which should install a sufficiently recent version of python:
 ```
-conda create -n GTseqTools -c conda-forge python=3 pandas
+conda create -n GTseqTools -c conda-forge python=3 pandas openpyxl
 ```
 The environment can be activated and deactivated as needed with the following commands:
 ```